CONFERENCE FORMAT CHANGE

 Stay on track with the latest transit ideas and initiatives shaping Canadian cities.

-The 6th Annual Urban Transit Infrastructure Forum unites transit leaders from across the country and beyond to discuss hot-button issues and trends that are supporting and disrupting the industry.
+Even when the road is uncertain, stay on track with the latest transit initiatives shaping Canadian cities.
+Putting safety, customer usage and investments at the forefront, the virtual 6th Annual Urban Transit Infrastructure Forum unites transit leaders from across the country and beyond to discuss hot-button issues and trends that are supporting and disrupting the industry.

-Get direct access to key market players involved in the procurement, design, construction and operation of major transit projects and empower yourself through a wealth of knowledge straight from the experts.
+Connect virtually to key market players involved in the procurement, design, construction and operation of major transit projects and empower yourself through a wealth of knowledge straight from the experts.
 Don’t miss this opportunity to join the conversation to ensure you’re planning and building for a future that’s fast approaching.

 This Year’s Highlights